tadghh/tadghh/README.md

-Hi 👋 My name is Tadgh Henry
+Hi 👋 My name is Tadgh
 ============================

 Business IT student at Red River College Polytechnic